-Vin de table - When a wine can't label itself otherwise, it labels itself as a vin de
+- Vin de table - When a wine can't label itself otherwise, it labels itself as a vin de

 is marked vin de table française, then all of the grapes were grown in France.
 Although they make up almost half of France's wine production, French table wines are generally considered inferior to the other categories of wine.
 They are also usually cheaper.
 Exceptions do exist though -- for example an excellent wine can be forced to label itself vin de table because it uses different types of grapes than those designated by the AOC (see below) for the area in which it is grown.

 - Vin de pays - These are wines that come from a specific area which will be noted on the bottle.
 For example, Vin de Pays d'Oc is wine that comes from the region of Oc.
 This is similar to an AOC, but the geographical areas are larger and the specifications for the growing, composition, and bottling of the wine less precise.
 In this category you can often find a quality wine at a low price.
 Vin de pays makes up roughly 20 percent of France's wine production.

 - Vin délimité de qualité supérieure (VDQS) - These wines make up only a very small part of France's production.
 The label VDQS has served as a sort of in between wine classification for a small group of wines that were not included in an AOC area, but adhered to stricter standards than those imposed on a vin de pays.
 This category is being eliminated and after 2011 should no longer appear on French wine labels.